Raising concerns with the facility

 - take reasonable steps to make sure the patient is not adversely affected because they made a complaint.

-Dissatisfaction with the facility’s response
+Dissatisfaction with the private health service establishment’s response

 If a patient is not satisfied with the facility’s response to their complaint, they can then direct it to the: